 Kincade Wildfire Exclusion - For taxable years beginning on or after January 1, 2020, and before January 1, 2028, California law allows a qualified taxpayer an exclusion from gross income for any qualified amount received in a settlement from Pacific Gas and Electric (PG&E) Company or its subsidiary relating to the 2019 Kincade Fire.
-If any qualified amount received from a settlement was included as income for federal purposes. exclude that amount for California purposes.
+If any qualified amount received from a settlement was included as income for federal purposes, exclude that amount for California purposes.
 If a qualified taxpayer included income for a qualified amount received from this settlement in a prior taxable year, the taxpayer can file an amended tax return for that year within the normal statute of limitations.
 For more information, see instructions in this publication, get Schedule CA (540) or Schedule CA (540NR), and see R&TC Sections 17139.2 and 24309.6.

 Zogg Wildfire Exclusion - For taxable years beginning on or after January 1, 2020, and before January 1, 2028, California law allows a qualified taxpayer an exclusion from gross income for any qualified amount received in a settlement from PG&E Company or its subsidiary relating to the 2020 Zogg Fire.
 If any qualified amount received from a settlement was included as income for federal purposes, exclude that amount for California purposes.
 If a qualified taxpayer included income for a qualified amount received from this settlement in a prior taxable year, the taxpayer can file an amended tax return for that year within the normal statute of limitations.
-For more information, see instructions in this publication, get Schedule CA (540) or Schedule CA (540NR), and see R&TC Sections 17139.3 and 24309.7.
+For more information, see instructions in this publication, get

+Schedule CA (540) or Schedule CA (540NR), and see R&TC Sections 17139.3 and 24309.7.

 Discharge of Student Fees - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, California law allows an exclusion from gross income for any amount of unpaid fees due or owed by a student to a community college that was discharged pursuant to California Education Code Section 32527.
-For more information, see instructions in this publication and get Schedule CA (540), California Adjustments - Residents, or Schedule CA (540NR), California Adjustments - Nonresidents or Part-Year Residents, or see California Revenue and Taxation Code (R&TC) Section 17131.21.
+For more information, see instructions in this publication and get Schedule CA (540) or Schedule CA (540NR), and see R&TC Section 17131.21.